William C. Zamboni

 Area of interest

-Dr. Zamboni's research program is part of the Division of Pharmacotherapy and Experimental Therapeutics in the School of Pharmacy at the University of North Carolina (UNC) and the Molecular Therapeutics Program in the UNC Lineberger Comprehensive Cancer Center.
-He has been involved in translational studies of anticancer agents for several years.
-His research interests focus on applying pharmacokinetic, pharmacodynamic, and pharmacogenetic principles to optimized the chemotherapeutic treatment of cancer.
-Information obtained from preclinical and clinical translational studies can greatly add to the understanding of the pharmacology of anticancer agents, permit individualization of chemotherapeutic treatment based on pharmacokinetic, pharmacodynamic, and pharmacogenetic principles, and allow for the rational design of therapeutic regimens.
+My research program is part of the Division of Pharmacotherapy and Experimental Therapeutics in the Eshelman School of Pharmacy at the University of North Carolina (UNC) and the UNC Lineberger Comprehensive Cancer Center.
+I have been involved in translational studies of anticancer agents for several years.
+My research interests focus on the application of pharmacokinetic, pharmacodynamic, phenotypic and pharmacogenetic principles in the optimization of the chemotherapeutic treatment of cancer.
+Information obtained from preclinical and clinical translational studies can greatly add to the understanding of the pharmacology of anticancer agents, permit individualization of chemotherapeutic treatment based on pharmacokinetic, pharmacodynamic, phenotypic and pharmacogenetic principles, and allow for the rational design of therapeutic regimens.

 Awards and Honors